Ford F-150 Lightning Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Ford F-150 Lightning insurance rates for additional coverage and risk scenarios.
+The chart below illustrates average Ford F-150 Lightning insurance rates for additional coverage and risk scenarios.

-• High risk drivers who are prone to accidents and violations could pay around $3,832
+• Higher-risk drivers with serious driving violations could pay around $3,832

-• The price to insure a teen driver with full coverage can cost $6,638 a year
+• The cost that insures a teen driver for full coverage can cost $6,638 a year

 View Chart as Image